 Section 3.
 Either Co-President may be removed by a majority of the members eligible to vote, excluding the Co-Presidents and ex-officio, non-voting members.
 Removal (recall) vote is initiated by a removal (recall) petition signed by no less than one fifth of the Senate membership.
 Upon removal, the Co-President is no longer a member of the Senate.

 Section 4.
-A Co-President vacancy, when sudden or unanticipated, is filled by majority Senate vote by ballot at the next regularly scheduled Senate meeting following the effective date of the vacancy.
-A Co-President elected to fill the vacancy assumes her/his duties immediately upon election.
+A Co-President vacancy, when sudden or unanticipated, is filled by a majority Senate vote by ballot at the next regularly scheduled Senate meeting following the effective date of the vacancy.
+A replacement Co-President elected to fill the vacancy assumes her/his duties immediately upon election and will serve the remainder of the two-year term of the predecessor who vacated the position.

 Section 5.
 A Co-President elected to fill a vacancy assumes her/his duties immediately upon election.

-A Co-President vacancy, when planned for a pre-determined future date (for example, at the end of the first year of a two year term), is filled by a majority Senate vote by ballot.
-A new Co-President is elected to complete the term and assumes her/his duties immediately following the effective date of the vacancy.
+A Co-President vacancy which is foreseen to occur at an anticipated future date (for example, at the end of the first year of a two year term), is filled by a majority Senate vote by ballot at the next regularly scheduled Senate meeting following the announcement of the future vacancy.
+A replacement Co-President is elected to serve the remainder of the two-year term of the predecessor who vacated the position and assumes her/his duties immediately following the effective date of the vacancy.

 Section 6.
 Of the Co-Presidents, only the presiding Co-President shall vote, and then only when the vote will change the outcome.